 - There are hundreds of species that can be the parasite’s host

-- There are various parasites species with its own attributes
+- There are various parasites species with their attributes

-- Waterfowl are migratory, and they can pick up the parasite at any parts of the world
+- Waterfowl are migratory, and they can pick up the parasite in any part of the world

-- The life cycle of the parasite will depend on the infecting the snails or birds present
+- The life cycle of the parasite will depend on the infection the snails or birds present

 - The sunlight and temperature play a major role in the life cycle of the parasite.

 According to a study in 2015, more research is needed to determine the control measures.
 For example, it is advised to know more of the particular species involved to determine its control efforts.
-Moreover, a warming climate can have a tendency to increase the incidence of swimmer’s rash among us.
+Moreover, a warming climate can tend to increase the incidence of swimmer’s rash among us.

 Indeed, control efforts are not an easy task.
-It is possible to cure the waterfowl with the use of an anti-worm drug to decrease the parasite population.
+It is possible to cure the waterfowl using an anti-worm drug to decrease the parasite population.
 This will need us to capture, treat, and release the birds individually.
 Reducing the waterbird population in recreational areas is a hard task.
-It is also possible to use snail or poison, however, this can bring damaging effects on other animals.
+It is also possible to use snail or poison.
+However, this can bring damaging effects on other animals.